directus-labs/guest-authoring/copy-this-template-directory/index.md

 - If successful (status code 200), sets `isEditMode` to false to exit the edit mode.
 - Uses the `/items/posts/\(postId)` endpoint.

 ## Delete Post View

-Create a new file named DeletePostView.swift.
+Create a new file named `DeletePostView.swift`.
 This code enables the deletion of a post by sending a DELETE request.

 ``` swift
 import SwiftUI